cloudfoundry-community/capi-openapi-go-client/docs/V3AppsGuidPatchRequest.md

 NewV3AppsGuidPatchRequestWithDefaults instantiates a new V3AppsGuidPatchRequest object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetEnvironmentVariables

+`func (o *V3AppsGuidPatchRequest) GetEnvironmentVariables() map[string]string`

+GetEnvironmentVariables returns the EnvironmentVariables field if non-nil, zero value otherwise.

+### GetEnvironmentVariablesOk

+`func (o *V3AppsGuidPatchRequest) GetEnvironmentVariablesOk() (*map[string]string, bool)`

+GetEnvironmentVariablesOk returns a tuple with the EnvironmentVariables field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEnvironmentVariables

+`func (o *V3AppsGuidPatchRequest) SetEnvironmentVariables(v map[string]string)`

+SetEnvironmentVariables sets EnvironmentVariables field to given value.

+### HasEnvironmentVariables

+`func (o *V3AppsGuidPatchRequest) HasEnvironmentVariables() bool`

+HasEnvironmentVariables returns a boolean if a field has been set.

 ### GetLifecycle